mi6paulino/omnibenchmark_ontology/README.md

   - one method module
 - some SPARQL queries

+We still miss a system to generate these triples (while running omnibenchmark) and to send them to the triplestore.

 # Design philosophy

 - Keep it deliverable-centric (file-centric), because bioinformatics workflows typically are.